sperrgebiet/FS19_VehicleExplorer/README.md

 * Chaining for implements
   * For now just the directly attached implements get respected.
 This means for repair and the info box just a e.g. trailer is recognized, but not a trailer which is attached to another trailer
 * Max of three columns.
 If you've more vehicles (which would be insane anyways ;) , just disable the display of brand name etc
+* A wrong value for horse power is displayed for trains

 ## Default Keybinding
 KeyPad 0 -> Show/hide vehicle list